About Florida Institute of Technology

 The notion of value is deeply personal.
 No two people value the same thing in the same way.
 That's why we do not spend a lot of time trying to define value for you.
-Instead, we spend a lot of time defining—and achieving it—for ourselves.
+Instead, we spend a lot of time defining—and achieving—it for ourselves.
 What do we offer that's distinctive?
 What do we do measurably better than other colleges and universities?
 Why should a bright young scholar choose Florida Tech over other options?

 So many of our students have job offers in hand before they graduate, you would think we'd be used to it by now.
 The truth is, we're always impressed by the early success stories shared with us by even our newest alumni.
-In addition to advancing their education here, Florida Tech graduates of the last decade have gone onto attain graduate degrees at Clemson, Dartmouth, Harvard, Johns Hopkins, UCLA and Yale.
-They have secured careers at Amazon, Apple, Boeing, Deloitte, GE, Harris Corporation, Lockheed Martin, Morgan Stanley, NASA, Northrop Grumman, Rockwell Collins, Siemens, SpaceX, and countless government agencies and non-government organizations.
+In addition to advancing their education here, Florida Tech graduates of the last decade have gone on to attain graduate degrees at Clemson University, Dartmouth College, Harvard University, Johns Hopkins University, UCLA and Yale University.
+They have secured careers at Amazon, Apple, Boeing, Deloitte, GE, L3Harris Technologies Inc., Lockheed Martin, Morgan Stanley, NASA, Northrop Grumman Corp., Rockwell Collins, Siemens, SpaceX and countless government agencies and nongovernmental organizations.
 Nothing reflects the value of a Florida Tech education more than the personal and professional successes of our students.

 Florida Tech is a community of people who aren't afraid to tackle the mind-boggling scientific, technological and societal challenges of today and tomorrow.
 We think our collective can-do attitude is a legacy passed down through the years by our visonary founder, Jerome P. Keuper.
 A physicist who rightly believed that the U.S. couldn't win the space race unless an innovative and enterprising university existed to provide advanced education to the engineers and scientists working at Cape Canaveral, Keuper defied the odds and started one.
 Florida Tech has been surprising people with what we can accomplish ever since.

-Before you enroll at Florida Tech, you may hear or read the words "Panther Pride" and think, "Nice alliteration," or "Clever hashtag."
-But Panther Pride isn't just something we say.
+Before you enroll at Florida Tech, you may hear or read the words "Panther pride" and think, "Nice alliteration," or "Clever hashtag."
+But Panther pride isn't just something we say.
 It's not just a mantra or a feeling.
-You don't just have Panther Pride.
-When you become a Florida Tech student, you join the Panther Pride—and that's something you can only experience here.
-What does it mean to be a member of the Panther Pride?
+You don't just have Panther pride.
+When you become a Florida Tech student, you join the Panther pride—and that's something you can only experience here.
+What does it mean to be a member of the Panther pride?
 It means a love of all things space.
 It means being awestruck by the awesomeness of nature.
 It means that resourcefulness, inventiveness and courage are in your DNA.
 It means you know the true meaning of "Florida weather" and flourish in the sunshine and sea-salty air.
 It means venturing beyond borders to find and make connections.
 And it means working together to make the world a better place.
-The Panther Pride is family—the kind that inspires greatness among all of its members.
+The Panther pride is family—the kind that inspires greatness among all of its members.

 Having amazing professors may not make us different from a lot of other national research universities, but it certainly helps make us great!
 Florida Tech professors are experts on everything from primates to sharks.
 They unravel the mysteries of lightning, supermassive black holes and autism spectrum disorder.
 They build better rocket engines, space telescopes and cybersecurity software.
 They are inventors, musicians, historians, inventors, astronauts and authors.
 But most of all, Florida Tech faculty are wonderful teachers and mentors who truly care about students' success.
 Our faculty members lead active research groups and laboratories, including both graduate and undergraduate students on their teams.
 As a result, many Florida Tech students get to present at professional conferences and publish in scholarly journals before they graduate.
 At Florida Tech, being "stellar" means more than just being accomplished.
 It means using one's accomplishments to help students reach their full potential—and that's what our faculty is all about.